MeTheThird/ATCS-Neural-Networks/README.md

    and a boolean that is 1 if the network is in training mode or 0 if the network is in running mode.

-If the network is in training mode, the following numbers should be included after the above in the following order: the value of the learning rate, the value of the error threshold to use where the network will cease training if the largest test case error in a given iteration is less than that error threshold,
+If the network is in training mode, the following values should be included after the above in the following order: the name of the file to which the weights should be written while training, the value of the learning rate, the value of the error threshold to use where the network will cease training if the largest test case error in a given iteration is less than that error threshold,